Mayo River State Park (North Carolina): Mayo Mountain access

-The park's principle public access area is the Mayo Mountain Access, near Mayodan.
+The park's principal public access area is the Mayo Mountain Access, near Mayodan.

 The access was once a corporate facility, formally known as Mayo Park, which was opened by the Washington Mills Company in 1948.
 Architect Antonin Raymond designed the original Mayo Park, which included a picnic shelter, a fishing pond, a swimming pond with a beach and a bathhouse.
 The state renovated and restored some of the existing structures from the former park, while trying to maintain a style compatible with Raymond's design.
 By the time North Carolina State Parks obtained the property, Raymond's bathhouse had degraded beyond repair.
 A restroom building resembling the former bathhouse's design was constructed in its place, and materials salvaged from the bathhouse were incorporated into it.
 The diving platform and other swimming facilities were removed from the swimming pond.

 The core of the access area consists of a visitor contact station, two picnic shelters, a small picnic area, two catch and release fishing ponds, a restroom building and a trailhead.
 The 1.8 mi Mayo Mountain Loop Trail starts at the picnic area, and it leads hikers along the ridge of Mayo Mountain.
 The trail does not reach the summit, which is private property.
 The 0.5 mi Inner Loop Trail is formed by a shortcut of the Mayo Mountain loop, which avoids ascending the mountain.
 The access area also has a 40-person group campground set away from the rest of the park facilities.